stmcculloch/PrusaSlicer-WaveOverhangs/README.md

 * `Wave overhang fan speed`: Fan speed enforced while printing wave-overhang paths.

 Wave overhangs is available through the print settings shown above and is intended for unsupported overhang regions where you want to reduce or avoid support material.

-For a more user-focused explanation of the feature set, pattern choices, recommended starting values, and the rollout history in this fork, see [Wave Overhangs Guide](doc/wave-overhangs.md).

 ---